ihatecfishes/Anti-Covid-Intelligent-Machine/README.md

 # Anti-Covid-Intelligent-Machine
-A school project by 2 Nguyen Thi Minh Khai high school students: Vuong Chi Hào &amp; Duong Nghiep Quy and the help of their mentor Nguyen Cong Minh.
+A school project by 2 Nguyen Thi Minh Khai high school students: V Chi Hao &amp; Duong Nghiep Quy and the help of their mentor Nguyen Cong Minh.
 Information of project is in README file.
 Thank you for visitting!